andressanchezr4/T-Map-Generator/README.md

 # T-Map-Generator
 This code is a generalization of the tmap for the example "Natural Product Atlas" found [here](https://tmap.gdb.tools/#ex-npa).

-The script takes a dataset with a smiles column, calculates their descriptors if necessary, and plots all the molecules in a T-Map.
+The script takes a dataset with a SMILES column, calculates their descriptors if necessary, and plots all the molecules in a T-Map.
 The final figure is a index.html where the T-Map plot can be explored.

 # Requirements